 Avocado flesh will darken when exposed to the air.
 To prevent discoloration, sprinkle the flesh with lemon juice or vinegar.

-Avocado facts and trivia.
-Botanically the avocado is a fruit, but it is eaten as both a fruit and a vegetable.
+Botanically avocado is a fruit, but it is eaten as both a fruit and a vegetable.

 The avocado is native to Central and South America where it has been cultivated for at least 7,000 years.

-Avocadoes are also called “alligator fruit” and “butter pear”, a reference to the consistency of its flesh.
+Avocadoes are also called “alligator fruit” and “butter pear”, a reference to the consistency of their flesh.

-The botanical name for the Guatemalan family of avocado is Persea americana.
+The botanical name for the Guatemalan family of avocados is Persea americana.
 The botanical name for the Mexican family of avocado is Persea drymifolia.

 Also of interest: